-Accrued interest to be paid on any Payment Date will be calculated for each Class of Notes on the basis of the Class Principal Balance or Class Notional Amount, as applicable, of the related Class immediately prior to such Payment Date.
+Accrued interest to be paid on any Payment Date will be calculated for each Class of Notes on the basis of the Class Principal Balance of the related Class immediately prior to such Payment Date.
 Interest will be calculated and payable on the basis of the actual number of days in the related Accrual Period and a 360-day year.